killer23d/VaultWarden-OCI-NG/README.md

 sudo apt-get install \-y docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin

 \# Add your user to the docker group to run docker commands without sudo
 sudo usermod \-aG docker ${USER}
-echo "Please log out and log back in for docker group changes to take effect."

 \# Install OCI CLI
 pip3 install oci-cli

-**Important:** You must log out and log back in for the docker group membership to apply.
-After logging back in, verify the installation with docker \--version and docker compose version.
+**Important:** You must log out and log back in for the Docker group changes to take effect.

+### **C. Configure the OCI CLI**

+The OCI CLI needs to be configured to interact with your OCI account.
+This is required for managing secrets in OCI Vault.

+1. Run the interactive setup tool:
+   Bash
+   oci setup config

+2. Follow the prompts.
+You will need your User, Tenancy, and Region OCIDs from the OCI console.

-### **Automated Security Updates & Reboots**
+### **D. Set Up Automated Security Updates & Maintenance**

-To keep the host OS secure, we will configure automatic security updates and scheduled reboots.
+To keep the host OS secure and clean, configure automatic updates and maintenance jobs.

-1. **Set the Host Timezone:** Ensure the VM's timezone is set correctly.
-This is critical for the reboot schedule.
-Use the same timezone as in your settings.env file.
-   \# Example for PST/PDT
+1. **Set the Host Timezone** (e.g., America/Los\_Angeles).
+   Bash
    sudo timedatectl set-timezone America/Los\_Angeles

-2. **Install the unattended-upgrades package:**
+2. **Install the unattended-upgrades package**.
+   Bash
    sudo apt-get install \-y unattended-upgrades

-3. **Enable Automatic Updates:** Run the following command and select **"Yes"** when prompted to enable automatic updates.
-This will create the necessary configuration file.
+3. **Enable Automatic Updates** by running the following command and selecting "Yes" when prompted.
+   Bash
    sudo dpkg-reconfigure \--priority=low unattended-upgrades

-4. **Configure Automatic Reboot:** Edit the configuration file to enable reboots at your desired time.
+4. **Enable Automatic Reboots** if required by an update.
+Edit the configuration file:
+   Bash
    sudo nano /etc/apt/apt.conf.d/50unattended-upgrades

-   Find the following lines.
-You will need to uncomment them (remove the //) and set the values as shown:
-   // Automatically reboot \*WITHOUT\* confirmation if
-   //  the file /var/run/reboot-required is found after the upgrade.
+   Uncomment and set the following lines to enable a reboot at a specific time (e.g., 02:30):
    Unattended-Upgrade::Automatic-Reboot "true";

-   // If automatic reboot is enabled and needed, reboot at the specific
-   // time instead of immediately after running the upgrade.
-   // Has to be in format "HH:MM" in 24h format and in system time.
    Unattended-Upgrade::Automatic-Reboot-Time "02:30";

-   Save the file and exit the editor (press CTRL+X, then Y, then Enter).
-Your VM will now automatically install security updates and reboot at 2:30 AM local time if an update requires it.

-### **Configure OCI CLI**

-The oci-cli needs to be configured to interact with your OCI account to manage Vault secrets.
-Run the interactive setup tool and follow the prompts.
-You will need your User, Tenancy, and Region OCIDs from the OCI console.

-oci setup config

-### **Clone This Repository**

-Clone the project files onto your VM.
+5. **Set up Docker Maintenance Cron Job** to prune unused Docker resources weekly.
+   Bash
+   sudo crontab \-e

+   Add the following line to the file:
+   0 2 \* \* 0 /usr/bin/docker system prune \-af

+## **Step 3: Project Setup**

+Now, clone the project repository and configure the application settings.

+1. **Clone the Repository**.
+   Bash
    git clone \<URL\_OF\_YOUR\_REPOSITORY\>
    cd \<REPOSITORY\_DIRECTORY\>

-### **Setup Host Cron Jobs**

-The cron job below handles routine system maintenance that is not covered by automatic security updates.

-Run sudo crontab \-e to edit the root user's cron jobs, and add the following line:

-\# Prune unused docker images, containers, and volumes weekly at 2 AM on Sunday.
-\# Note: System updates are handled by the unattended-upgrades package.
-0 2 \* \* 0 /usr/bin/docker system prune \-af

-## **2\.
-Application Configuration**

-All application configuration is managed through the settings.env file.

-### **Customize settings.env**
+2. Customize settings.env.

-Open the settings.env file in a text editor (nano settings.env).
+   Open the settings.env file in a text editor (nano settings.env) and replace all placeholder values.
 This is the most critical step.
-You must replace all placeholder values.

-* **APP\_DOMAIN**: Set this to the public domain name for your Vaultwarden instance (e.g., vault.yourdomain.com).
-* **MariaDB Passwords**: Use openssl rand \-base64 32 to generate strong, unique passwords for MARIADB\_ROOT\_PASSWORD and MARIADB\_PASSWORD.
-* **Vaultwarden ADMIN\_TOKEN**: Generate another unique string with openssl rand \-base64 32\.
-This token gives you access to the Vaultwarden admin panel at https://\<YOUR\_DOMAIN\>/admin.
-* **Push Notifications**: To enable push notifications to mobile apps, you must obtain an ID and key from [bitwarden.com/host](https://bitwarden.com/host) and set PUSH\_INSTALLATION\_ID and PUSH\_INSTALLATION\_KEY.
-* **Redis Password**: Generate a password for REDIS\_PASSWORD.
-* **SMTP Settings**: Configure these to allow Vaultwarden to send emails for invitations and notifications.
-The example uses MailerSend, but any SMTP provider will work.
-* **BACKUP\_PASSPHRASE**: A critical password used to encrypt your backups. **Do not lose this passphrase.**
-* **Caddy CADDY\_EMAIL**: The email address Caddy will use for Let's Encrypt SSL certificate registration.
-* **DDClient**: Configure your root domain (DDCLIENT\_DOMAIN), the subdomain for Vaultwarden (DDCLIENT\_HOST, e.g., 'vault'), and your Cloudflare API token (CF\_API\_TOKEN).
-* **Fail2ban FAIL2BAN\_DEST**: The email address where Fail2ban will send notification emails when an IP is banned.
-* **Timezone TZ**: Set to your local timezone (e.g., America/Los\_Angeles).
+You will need to set your domain, generate strong passwords, and provide API keys for push notifications and your DNS provider.

-### **Review and Set Script Permissions**
+3. Set Script Permissions.

-The provided shell scripts need to be executable.
-Run this command from the root of the project directory to ensure they are set correctly.
+   Run this command from the root of the project to make the scripts executable:
+   Bash
    chmod \+x \*.sh caddy/\*.sh backup/\*.sh

-## **3\.
-Secrets Management with OCI Vault**
+## **Step 4: Secrets Management with OCI Vault**

-For better security, the settings.env file should not be stored on the disk of the VM permanently.
-This project uses OCI Vault to store the settings securely.
-The startup.sh script will fetch it into memory when the application starts.

-### **Initial Secret Upload**

-The oci\_setup.sh script is an interactive wizard that will:

-1. Verify your OCI CLI is working.
-2. Ask for your Compartment OCID.
-3. Help you select or create a Vault.
+To improve security, this project stores the settings.env file in OCI Vault instead of leaving it on the disk.

+1. Run the Interactive Setup Script.
-4. Help you select or create an encryption Key.
-5. Upload your populated settings.env file as a secret.
+   This script will guide you through creating a vault, creating an encryption key, and uploading your settings.env file as a secret.

-Run the script from the project root:
+   Bash
    ./oci\_setup.sh

-At the end of the process, it will output the **Secret OCID**. **Copy this OCID and save it somewhere safe.**
+2. **Save the Secret OCID**.
+At the end of the process, the script will output a **Secret OCID**.
+Copy this value and save it somewhere safe; you will need it to start the application.

-## **4\.
-Deployment**
+## **Step 5: Deployment**

-### **Starting the Stack**
+You can now start the entire application stack.

+1. Run the startup.sh Script.
-To start the entire application stack, you will run the startup.sh script.
-You must provide the Secret OCID you saved from the previous step as an environment variable.
+   Provide the Secret OCID you saved from the previous step as an environment variable:
+   Bash
    OCI\_SECRET\_OCID=\<YOUR\_SECRET\_OCID\_HERE\> ./startup.sh

-This command will:

-1. Fetch the Cloudflare IPs for Caddy.
-2. Connect to OCI Vault using the provided OCID.
-3. Download your settings.env file into a secure in-memory location (/dev/shm).
-4. Start all containers defined in docker-compose.yml using that environment file.
-5. The script then cleans up the in-memory file upon exit.
+2. **How it Works**.
+This command fetches your settings from OCI Vault into a secure in-memory location, then starts all the Docker containers.
+The in-memory file is deleted when the script exits.

-Your Vaultwarden instance should now be live and accessible at your domain.
+3. **Access Your Instance**.
+Your Vaultwarden instance should now be live and accessible at the domain you configured.

-## **5\.
-Maintenance & Troubleshooting**
+## **Step 6: Maintenance & Troubleshooting**

-### **Troubleshooting with diagnose.sh**
+### **Troubleshooting**

-If you encounter issues, the diagnose.sh script is your first tool for troubleshooting.
-It checks container health, shows recent logs, and tests internal network connectivity.
+If you encounter issues, use the diagnose.sh script to check container health, view logs, and test network connectivity.

+Bash

 ./diagnose.sh

 ### **Backups and Restore**

-* **Automated Backups**: The backup container runs a cron job every night at 03:00 UTC.
-It creates an encrypted tarball of your Vaultwarden data and MariaDB database, stores it locally in ./data/backups, and emails it to you.
+* **Automated Backups**: A cron job runs every night to create an encrypted backup of your Vaultwarden data and database.
+It is stored locally in ./data/backups and emailed to you.
-* **Manual Restore**: If you need to restore from a backup, use the interactive restore.sh script.
-You must provide the GPG\_PASSPHRASE from your settings.env file to decrypt the backup.
+* **Manual Restore**: To restore from a backup, use the interactive restore.sh script.
+You must provide your backup passphrase to decrypt the file.
+  Bash
   GPG\_PASSPHRASE='\<your\_backup\_passphrase\>' ./backup/restore.sh